Egypt Vacation: Itinerary Ideas for 8 Days

 Day 5: LUXOR

-Around noon we left the boat, and reunited with the other group members who had chosen the felucca boat option.
+At noon we left the boat, and reunited with the other group members who did the felucca boat option.
 We all checked in to the Hotel Oasis in Luxor, and then had free time.
 A few of us took a taxi to a nearby (non tourist) market, where we had a rare taste of local life.
-I fed some kittens, haggled for a silk scarf, and tried some local fruits.
+I fed some kittens, haggled for a silk scarf, and tried some local fruits!
 Egypt vacation.

-Next up, our group went to the famous Luxor Temple at sunset for a nighttime visit.
-It was a nice change thanks to the oppressive heat during the days, and the temple lighting made for a very surreal and magical seeming vibe.
+Next, our group went to the famous Luxor Temple at sunset for a nighttime visit.
+It was a nice change from the oppressive heat during the days, and the temple lighting made for a surreal and magical vibe.
 Luxor Temple was constructed in 1,400 BC, and is known for having huge obelisks in great condition.
-My favorite part though was the mile long “Avenue of the Sphinxes”.
+My favorite part though was the mile long “Avenue of the Sphinxes”

 Day 6: LUXOR (Hot Air Balloon + Karnak)